-One solution to this problem is this: look beyond California.
+For California families, there’s a simple solution: look beyond California.
 We realize you’ve lived here all of your adult life.
 We realize you’ve been paying taxes and contributing financially to the health and reputations of the UC and Cal State systems.
 We realize you’ve sent your kids to public schools throughout their childhood.
 It’s reasonable for you to expect your children to continue to receive a public education through the university level.

 At the same time, we challenge your assumption that staying in-state is actually the most cost-effective higher education option for your child.
 In many cases, it’s actually not!
 Though you hear constantly in the media that out-of-state and private colleges cost $50k, $60k, $70k or more – this is not true for all out-of-state and private college choices!
 In fact, our team has hundreds of former clients all over the country, attending both public and private colleges, their parents paying about what they would have paid if they had stayed in California and attended a UC.
 Sometimes even less!

 Non-California students eager to apply to UC schools have an additional burden: the UC system doesn’t count your Honors or IB SL courses as weighted in their GPA formula.
 They count AP and IB HL courses as weighted, but it’s a challenge for you to compete with in-state students.
 So out of state applicants should assume that all of the UCs are a “reach” for them.